 So, arrive at the starting line with confidence.
 If you haven’t done so already, go back and complete your first 3 steps, then continue here.
 Looking at the Roadmap, your starting line is Step 1: Self Evaluation and Preparation.
 We’re only going to review steps 1-4 in this article.
 By that point, you’ll be months into a consulting relationship with your franchise advisor and during steps 5-9 you will probably be working more with the franchisor than with your advisor.

 The importance of “knowing thyself” can’t be overstated here.
 You are most likely preparing to enter into a 10 year contract as a new franchisee, so you must be confident that you are the right person for this undertaking.
 You can confirm that you are built for this franchising journey by taking the DISC Assessment.
 For each prospective franchisee, this is a vital part of the franchise buying process.

 As part of this step, you should to do some gathering of your background information.
 Here are a couple of documents for you to complete.
 The first one is your Education and Work Experience form.
 The second one is your Financial Profile Builder form.
 Regardless of who you choose to be your Franchise Consultant, completing these forms will help you present yourself to any franchisor.
-You can find both these forms and complete them online in our Premium Content.
+Access these forms by clicking the button below.

 If you’re serious about buying a franchise in the next year or so, you should have watched the video “Guide to Buying a Franchise,” completed your DISC Assessment, and filled out both the Financial Profile Builder and the Education and Work Experience forms.

 It’s hard to believe, but in my conversations with a highly qualified franchise advisor, I found out that many new franchisees don’t do exhaustive research on their chosen franchise before they buy it.
 If their is one piece of research you can never leave out, it’s your franchisee Validation.